Cog-Creators/Red-DiscordBot/docs/install_guides/_includes/install-python38-pyenv.rst

 ----------------------------

 On distributions where Python 3.8 needs to be compiled from source, we recommend the use of pyenv.
-This simplifies the compilation process and has the added bonus of simplifying setting up Red in a virtual environment.
+This simplifies the compilation process and has the added bonus of simplifying setting up Blue in a virtual environment.

 .. include:: _includes/_install-pyenv-and-setup-path.rst